NuWestlakes Vet Team Saves Baby Blue Tongue

 Time for action!

-With Nurse Heidi holding and monitoring Kurt's vital signs such as breathing and heart rate, Dr Paul gets to work.
+With Nurse Heidi holding and monitoring Kurt's vital, Dr Paul gets to work.

 Using small sutures, he closes Kurt's facial wound making sure to keep the ends small so they won't irritate Kurt as he is in the healing process.